gaepdit/email-queue-service/README.md

 ### Authentication

-The application supports two authentication modes:
+The sample web application supports two authentication modes:

 * Dev/fake authentication (default when running in a development environment)